- The 7 best apps for tracking pregnancy

 When it comes to comfort and safety, finding the right crib and crib mattress can be tricky.
 Delta Children has an affordable Emery 4-in-1 Convertible Baby Crib that you’ll be able to use for many years to come.
 To go along with your baby’s new crib, Newton has a completely washable and non-toxic crib mattress that meets all safety standards.

 With all the diapers you’ll have to change over the next couple of years, a changing table is a necessity.
-Changing table and dresser combos such as this one from the DaVinci Store are great if you’re looking for something to use long-term.
+Changing table and dresser combos such as the one from the DaVinci Store are great if you’re looking for something to use long-term.

 Disposable diapers vs. cloth diapers is another decision you’ll make before the baby arrives.
 If you choose disposable diapers, you’ll need a place to throw away the dirty ones.
 A diaper disposal system is a must-have in the nursery, whether you’re cleaning the diapers or getting rid of them.
 The all-in-one Playtex Complete Diaper Pail, with Built-in Odor Controlling Antimicrobial from Diaper Genie is a favorite among parents.

-A good rule of thumb for nursery setup is to have everything you might need within arm’s reach of the changing table.
+A good rule of thumb for a nursery setup is to have everything you might need within arm’s reach of the changing table.
 To accomplish this, you’ll need a good storage system.
 A changing table organizer is a great way to keep diapers, wipes, and anything else you may need close by.

 Nursery safety checklist